-Corrosion inhibitors ensure economic benefits.
+Corrosion inhibitors ensure corrosion prevention and protection.

 Typical corrosion forms in refineries are, in particular: